angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

 > **Pro Tip:** Inside a then block, you can either return a Promise or a variable, if the returning value is a Promise, it will automatically be resolved, and the result will be returned.
 >
-> **Pro Tip 2: **If a Promise is resolved before the `then` block is declared, don\`t worry, the "resolved" state is stored, and then will be executed immediately when then is declared
+> **Pro Tip 2: **If a Promise is resolved before the `then` block is declared, don\`t worry, the "resolved" state is stored, and the then block will be executed immediately when is declared.
 >
-> **Pro Tip 3:** A Promise can have multiple `then` and `catch` blocks, and they could be executed multiple times, but it is not recommended, as doing so will contribute to confusion, anarchy, and kitten sacrifices.
+> **Pro Tip 3:** A Promise can have multiple `then` and `catch` blocks, and they could be executed multiple times, but it is not recommended, as doing so will contribute to confusion, anarchy, and kittens sacrifices.
 We don't want to sacrifice kittens, you monster.

 **Promise.all**